 01 December 2016 by Anna Staford

 Your trip to this amazing South American country will not be complete without some really great adventures.
-We’ve gathered 11 incredible things and places that you may have never heard of but will definitely want to add to your itinerary!
+We’ve gathered 11 incredible things and places to visit in Colombia that you may have never heard of but will definitely want to add to your itinerary!

 Las Lajas Sanctuary, located near the border between Colombia and Ecuador, hangs in a precarious position above a sheer drop down to the gorge below.
 This beautifully constructed Gothic style church is surrounded by mystery and supposed miracles.
 Today, sitting 150 feet above the river that runs under it, this church really is a sight to see.